-- (a) OneWater LLC's limited liability company agreement will be amended and restated to, among other things, provide for a single class of common units representing ownership interests in OneWater LLC, which we refer to in this prospectus as "OneWater LLC Units"; OneWater Inc.'s certificate of incorporation and bylaws will be amended and restated; all of the Legacy Owners' existing membership interests in OneWater LLC will be exchanged for OneWater LLC Units; and Goldman and Beekman will receive OneWater LLC Units upon exercise of certain previously held warrants; - (b) Certain of the Legacy Owners will, directly or indirectly, contribute their OneWater LLC Units to OneWater Inc. (we refer to such Legacy Owners as the "Exchanging Owners") in exchange for shares of Class A common stock; - (c) OneWater Inc. will issue shares of Class A common stock to purchasers in this offering in exchange for the proceeds of this offering; - (d) OneWater Inc. will issue to each Legacy Owner that will continue to own OneWater LLC units after this offering (which, along with any permitted transferees, as appropriate, we collectively refer to in this prospectus as the "OneWater Unit Holders"), a number of shares of Class B common stock equal to the number of OneWater LLC Units held by such OneWater Unit Holder following this offering; - (e) OneWater Inc. will contribute the net proceeds of this offering to OneWater LLC in exchange for an additional number of OneWater LLC Units such that OneWater Inc. holds a total number of OneWater LLC Units equal to the number of shares of Class A common stock outstanding following this offering; and - (f) OneWater LLC will contribute cash to Opco in exchange for additional units therein, and Opco will redeem all of the outstanding preferred units ("Opco Preferred Units") in Opco held by Goldman and Beekman for cash.
-Please see "Use of Proceeds" and "Certain Relationships and Related Party Transactions-Historical Transactions with Affiliates-Opco Preferred Units" and "-OneWater LLC Warrants" for additional information.
+- (a) One Legacy Owner holding a preferred distribution right of OneWater LLC will receive a cash payment of approximately \$3.2 million in exchange for the surrender of the preferred right; - (b) OneWater LLC will provide the Legacy Owners the right to receive a tax distribution to cover taxable income arising as a result of OneWater LLC's operating income through the period ending on the date of the closing of this offering; - (c) OneWater LLC's limited liability company agreement will be amended and restated to, among other things, provide for a single class of common units representing ownership interests in OneWater LLC, which we refer to in this prospectus as "OneWater LLC Units"; OneWater Inc.'s certificate of incorporation and bylaws will be amended and restated; and all of the Legacy Owners' existing membership interests in OneWater LLC will be exchanged for OneWater LLC Units; - (d) Goldman and Beekman will receive an aggregate of 1,496,130 OneWater LLC Units upon exercise of certain previously held warrants (the "LLC Warrants"); - (e) Certain of the Legacy Owners will, directly or indirectly, contribute their OneWater LLC Units to OneWater Inc. (we refer to such Legacy Owners as the "Exchanging Owners") in exchange for 488,759 shares of Class A common stock; - (f) OneWater Inc. will issue 3,157,895 shares of Class A common stock to purchasers in this offering in exchange for the proceeds of this offering; - (g) Each Legacy Owner that will continue to own OneWater LLC units after this offering (which, along with any permitted transferees, as appropriate, we collectively refer to in this prospectus as the "OneWater Unit Holders") will receive a number of shares of Class B common stock equal to the number of OneWater LLC Units held by such OneWater Unit Holder following this offering;

+- (h) OneWater Inc. will contribute the net proceeds of this offering to OneWater LLC in exchange for an additional number of OneWater LLC Units such that OneWater Inc. holds a total number of OneWater LLC Units equal to the number of shares of Class A common stock outstanding following this offering; and - (i) OneWater LLC will contribute cash to Opco in exchange for additional units therein, and Opco will use such cash, consisting of the net proceeds of the offering and borrowings under the Term and Revolver Credit Facility (as defined below), to redeem all of the outstanding preferred units ("Opco Preferred Units") in Opco held by Goldman and Beekman for cash.
+Please see "Use of Proceeds," "Certain Relationships and Related Party Transactions-Historical Transactions with Affiliates-Opco Preferred Units" and "-OneWater LLC Warrants" for additional information.

-After giving effect to these transactions and the offering contemplated by this prospectus, OneWater Inc. will own an approximate % interest in OneWater LLC (or % if the underwriters' option to purchase additional shares is exercised in full), and the OneWater Unit Holders will own an approximate % interest in OneWater LLC (or % if the underwriters' option to purchase additional shares is exercised in full) and all of the Class B common stock.
+After giving effect to these transactions and the offering contemplated by this prospectus, OneWater Inc. will own an approximate 38.3% interest in OneWater LLC (or 41.2% if the underwriters' option to purchase additional shares is exercised in full), and the OneWater Unit Holders will own an approximate 61.7% interest in OneWater LLC (or 58.8% if the underwriters' option to purchase additional shares is exercised in full) and all of the Class B common stock.
 Please see "Principal Stockholders."